greenelab/deep-review/sections/04_study.md

 this process is time consuming and, more importantly, fundamentally limited by how well we understand and can model the factors that contribute to noise.
 Recently, two groups have applied deep learning to construct data-driven and, therefore, unbiased noise models.
-One of these models, DeepVariant, builds directly on well-established deep learning methods for image recognition by encoding reads around a candidate SNP as a 221x100 bitmap image, where each column is a nucleotide and each row is a read from the sample library [@tag:Poplin2016_deepvariant].
+One of these models, DeepVariant, leverages Inception, a neural network trained for image classification by Google Brain, by encoding reads around a candidate SNP as a 221x100 bitmap image, where each column is a nucleotide and each row is a read from the sample library [@tag:Poplin2016_deepvariant].
 The top 5 rows represent the reference, and the